 If your water heater has two thermostat knobs, make sure that they are set to the same temperature.

-For a full explanation about hot water heater thermostats, watch the video below.
+For a full explanation of hot water heater thermostats, watch the video below.

 Temperature and Pressure Relief Valve